 Form 5498 is furnished to you if you made a contribution to an individual retirement account (IRA), rolled over an IRA, recharacterized contributions, converted to a Roth IRA, or if the IRA owner passed away during the prior tax year.

 Form 5498 is typically furnished in May.
-The IRS provides brokerage firms until May 31 to furnish Form 5498 in order to capture IRA contributions made until the April 15 deadline.
+The IRS provides brokerage firms until May 31 to furnish Form 5498 in order to capture IRA contributions made until the individual tax return filing deadline.
 Form 5498 is not needed to file your tax return.
 Your monthly statements provide the contribution details needed for your tax return.
 Once you receive Form 5498, you may want to provide a copy to your tax professional for his or her records.